 Overview of Our Research

-The Evosheep is a research project funded by the National Agency of research, France.
-The project started in 2019 with a focus on understanding the patterns and underlying mechanisms behind breed of sheep.
+The Evosheep is a research project funded by the National Agency of Research, France.
+The project started in 2018 with a focus on understanding the patterns and underlying mechanisms behind sheep breeds.